numbbo/coco/docs/coco-doc/source/index.rst

 We have several ways to aggregate the resulting runtimes.

- - Empirical distribution functions (|ECDFs|).
+ - Empirical (cumulative) distribution functions (|ECDFs|).
 In the domain of optimization, |ECDFs| are also known as *data profiles* [MOR2009]_.
 We prefer the simple |ECDF| over the more innovative performance profiles [MOR2002]_ for two reasons.
    |ECDFs| (i) do not depend on other (presented) algorithms, that is, they are
-   unconditionally comparable across different publications, and (ii) let us distinguish for the considered algorithm in a natural way easy problems from difficult problems. [#]_
+   unconditionally comparable across different publications, and (ii) let us distinguish, for the considered algorithm, in a natural way easy problems from difficult problems. [#]_
    We usually display |ECDFs| on the log scale, which makes the area above the curve and the *difference area* between two curves a meaningful